Linuxfabrik/monitoring-plugins/check-plugins/virustotal-scan-url/README.md

                            [--severity {warn,crit}] [--test TEST]
                            [--timeout TIMEOUT] --token TOKEN --url URL

-Analyses URLs to detect malware and other breaches using VirusTotal.
+Submits a URL to VirusTotal for analysis and checks the scan results.
+Alerts when any antivirus engine flags the URL as malicious or suspicious.
+Requires a VirusTotal API key.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --severity {warn,crit}
+  --no-proxy            Do not use a proxy.
+  --severity {warn,crit}
                         Severity for alerting.
 Default: warn --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds) --token TOKEN         VirusTotal API token
+Default: 8 (seconds) --token TOKEN         VirusTotal API token.
-  --url URL             URL to scan.
+  --url URL             URL to submit for scanning.
 ```